Nourah-Salem/2022-CPBS-Preliminary-Exam-Day-3/README.md

 #### Steps to run the scripts:
 First, please clone the repository directly from GitHub and make sure that you're in the project directory Second, Convert the FASTA and FASTQ data files for the viral and bacterial communities (repectively) to CSVs:
+(note that you might need to use "run" instead of "python" in some IDEs)
 ```html
     python ./Preprocessing/FASTA_CSV.py
 ```